ScottLogic/blog/_posts/2015-03-26-react-native.md

 title: Introducing React Native
 date: 2015-03-26 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 tags:
 - featured
 author: ceberhardt
 title-short: React Native Intro
 layout: default_post
 summary: A few months ago Facebook announced React Native, a framework that lets you build native iOS applications with JavaScript.
 I've been spending the past couple of months building am app with this framework, which I have finally been able to share!
 summary-short: I've been spending the past couple of months building am app with this framework, which I have finally been able to share!
 originalArticleLink: http://www.raywenderlich.com/99473/introducing-react-native-building-apps-javascript
 image: ceberhardt/assets/featured/react.jpg
 ---